AlyaraSDU/Project-1/README.md

 # hh.kz Data Scraping and Analysis
 Data parser that scrapes vacancy information from the hh.kz and a data analysis code that gives insights about the job market by answering the following questions:
 1. What is the most popular junior-level IT job?
-    2. What company is hiring the most IT professionals what experience do they demand?
+2. What company is hiring the most IT professionals and what experience do they demand?
 3. What are the most in-demand skills and technologies?

 ## Table of Contents
 - [Installation and Usage](#installation-and-usage)